thomasdick-tortuetec/tortuetec-com/content/about.md

 ### <a href="https://www.transvalor.com/en/z-set" target="_blank" rel="noopener">Transvalor (Z-set Software Team) ↗︎</a>

 The Z-set team — and especially <a href="https://www.linkedin.com/in/nikolay-osipov-8123292a/" target="_blank" rel="noopener">Nikolai Osipov ↗︎</a> — collaborated with tortuetec from the very beginning to present Z-set software to Austrian and German audiences.
-*We gave joint conference talks and attended industry expositions, sharing a dedicated Z-set booth.*
-tortuetec used Z-set commercially for tribo-simulation, further developing algorithms that Thomas had initiated during his PhD thesis at Mines ParisTech.
+We gave joint conference talks and attended industry expositions, sharing a dedicated Z-set booth. tortuetec used Z-set commercially for tribo-simulation, further developing algorithms that Thomas had initiated during his PhD thesis at Mines ParisTech.

 ## Grants and Financial Support
+<a href="https://wirtschaftsagentur.at/" target="_blank" rel="noopener">The Vienna Business Agency ↗︎</a>

-[The Vienna Business Agency](https://wirtschaftsagentur.at/) co-funded the “Men of Action” project in 2009 and the Polymer Testing Lab in 2013.
+co-funded the “Men of Action” project in 2009 and the Polymer Testing Lab in 2013.